Kosiso123/Readme/README.md

 **Insight Card Component:**
-**Requires:** Title, Description, Author **Interaction:** Displays information about each insight in a concise format.
+**Requires:** Title, Description, Author **Interaction:** Displays information about each insight in a concise fo  rmat.
 **Insight List Component:**
 **Requires:** List of Insights
 **Interaction:** Receives a list of insights and renders them using Insight Card components.